hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/gapi/campaign_editor.md

     * No functions are present.

 * **Variables:**
-    * `MODE = 'dev'`:  This is a global variable.
+    * ``:  This is a global variable.
 Its use is likely in controlling the execution mode (e.g., development versus production) by altering configuration files, logs, or other program behavior.

 * **Potential Errors/Improvements:**